jvalue/jayvee/rfc/0015-multi-file-jayvee/0015-multi-file-jayvee.md

 References to these used elements is by their qualified name (unless altered by an alias).

-#### Using a library (from outside of the project)
+#### Using a package

 The `use` syntax is similar to importing an element of a file.
-Libraries can only be used as a whole.
+Packages can only be used as a whole.

 ```
-use { MyDomainLibrary } from './path/to/location.jv'; // only use the named library, access via qualified name
+use { MyDomainPackage } from './path/to/location.jv'; // only use the named package, access via qualified name
 use {
-  MyDomainLibrary1,
+  MyDomainPackage1,
-  MyDomainLibrary1
+  MyDomainPackage2
-} from './path/to/location.jv'; // only use the named libraries, access via qualified name
+} from './path/to/location.jv'; // only use the named packages, access via qualified name
-use { MyDomainLibrary as MyLibraryAlias} from './path/to/location.jv'; // only use the named library, access via qualified name using the alias
+use { MyDomainPackage as MyPackageAlias} from './path/to/location.jv'; // only use the named package, access via qualified name using the alias
 ```

 References to these used elements is by their qualified name (unless altered by an alias).